Red Sox vs. Guardians Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has 32 hits with five doubles, a triple, three home runs and nine walks.
-He has driven in 12 runs with one stolen base.
+- Alex Verdugo has five doubles, a triple, three home runs, nine walks and 13 RBI (32 total hits).
+He's also swiped one base.

 Verdugo Recent Games